mongoq/Vivado-Flasher-Icon/README.md

 To install:

 * Put the *flash_bitstream.tcl* script and the icon *flash.png* in a folder like */home/user/vivado_scripts*.
-* Set a new custom command via *Tools / Custom Commands / Customize Commands* like this and specify the .tcl script and the icon.
+* Set a new custom command via *Tools / Custom Commands / Customize Commands* and specify the .tcl script and the icon.

 ![Customize Commands](customize_commands.png)